NFDI4DS/nslp2025/docs/forc_shared_task.md

 The data includes the original FoRC4CL corpus as well as additional 41,107 weakly supervised ACL publications.

-A link to the codabench competition page will be provided by February 21, 2025.
+Model results should be updated to the Codabench: [https://www.codabench.org/competitions/5779/](https://www.codabench.org/competitions/5779/)

 **Organisers**